-Welcome to Albertville Intermediate School!
+Welcome to Albertville Middle School!

 We are very excited for the many opportunities for academic, social-emotional and extra-curricular growth this school year will provide.
-I would like to take this opportunity to share the Albertville Intermediate School story with you.
+I would like to take this opportunity to share the Albertville Middle School story with you.

 We are a school which embraces and celebrates our diversity.
-We believe that Albertville Intermediate School, as well as all Albertville City Schools, provides our students with many "Advantages".
-We strive to instruct our students and help them grow into well-rounded students in their transition from elementary to secondary education.
+We believe that Albertville Middle School, as well as all Albertville City Schools, provides our students with many "Advantages".
+We strive to instruct our students and help them grow into well-rounded adults.
 Our diversity has provided many opportunities for growth.
 The following are just a few examples of student growth: